xinslu/Portfolio-Website/src/pages/experience.md

 title: Experiences
 activeTab: experience
 ---

 # Experience

 ## NCR Corporation
+*Software Engineering Intern (May 2024 - August 2024)*

+I worked as a **Software Engineering Intern** on the **Real Innovation Team**, creating a deployable **testing bench** using **Electron.js**.

+Key achievements include:
+- Deploying the test bench on **Google Cloud Platform (GCP)** to run end-to-end tests written by the team.
+- Enabling the running of the test bench in a headed mode by integrating **noVNC** and **XServer** services on the cloud.
+- Implementing automatic deployment using a **Feature Flag** on **LaunchDarkly**.
+- Reducing testing setup time by **10x** (from 10 minutes to 1 minute).

+This enhanced the team's productivity and streamlined the testing workflow.

+## NCR Corporation
 *Software Engineering Intern Team Lead (May 2023 - August 2023)*

-I am working as a Software Engineering Intern leading a team of 5 other interns on the **Retail Innovation - Edge Team**.

-I am working on a **Mock Organization Micro-Service**, written in **Flask** in Python.
-This API enables the generation of sample retail organizations, populated with a categorized catalog and locations around the country.
-I worked with processing the catalog database, which was generated from an open source database.
-I trained and used a **Brand Recognition NER Models** to accurately predict the brand names in a product and remove them from the product name.
-I also worked with randomizing the generation of the product catalog and locations using open location datasets.
-I wrote a **CI/CD pipeline** to help with testing and to add functionality to publish micros-service when required.
+As a Team Lead, I guided a team of five interns on the Retail Innovation - Edge Team.
+My primary contribution was developing a **Mock Organization Microservice** using **Flask** in Python.
+This API generated sample retail organizations populated with categorized catalogs and geographic locations across the country.

+Key achievements include:
+- Processing a product catalog database derived from open-source data.
+- Training and deploying **Brand Recognition NER Models** to accurately predict and anonymize brand names in product titles.
+- Randomizing product catalog generation using open location datasets.
+- Designing a robust **CI/CD pipeline** for testing and seamless microservice deployment.

+My leadership and technical contributions earned me the **GT Intern of the Year** award.

 ## High Performance Architecture Lab
-*Undergraduate Research Assistant (Jan 2023 - Present)*
+*Undergraduate Research Assistant (Jan 2023 - May 2024)*

-I am working at the **High Performance Architechture Lab** at Georgia Tech on **In-Storage GPU scheduling strategies** to maximize memory capacity and performance in GPUs inflicted by memory latency in SSD access.access.
-I have read papers proposing novel approaches to SSD scheduling, including **ZnG, SBIOS, and PGIS**.
-Additionally, I have explored the internal workings of **MacSim** and explored DRAM Simulator Code.
-With the knowledge gained from these papers and programs, I am now utilizing strategies proposed in the papers to develop an outline of a **warp-based SSD scheduling algorithm**.
+At the High-Performance Architecture Lab at Georgia Tech, I researched **In-Storage GPU Scheduling Strategies** to optimize memory capacity and performance, particularly addressing memory latency in SSD access.

+Key achievements include:
+- Studying cutting-edge scheduling approaches like **ZnG**, **SBIOS**, **Amphibian** and **PGIS**.
+- Gaining hands-on experience with **MacSim** and **MQSim**.
+- Developing a SSD Scheduling algorithm based on **Red-Black Trees** to account for **Garbage Collection** and **Channel-Level Parallelism**.
+- Publishing my undergraduate thesis: **Maximizing SSD Bandwidth Efficiency Through In-Storage GPU Integration**

 ## NCR Corporation
 *Software Engineering Intern (May 2022 - August 2022)*

-For 12 weeks, I worked at the NCR Corporation Headquarters in Altanta, GA.
-I worked on the **Retail Innovation - Edge Team**.

-With a team of 5 other interns, I worked on the **GoKart Selling Service**, which is a API written in the **Fiber Web Server** in Golang.
-This service allows for the support of **creation, storage, and management of a cart object** achieved with a unique cart identifier.
-The cart supports the inclusion of items retrieved through requests to the **NCR BSP Catalog API**, and store locations through to the **BSP Site API**.
-The cart also supports a selling engine and its pertinent calculations like calculating gross-totals, totals with promotions applied, exemptions applied, and taxes applied, as well as the calculation and handling of returns.
-The app is meant to work with exsisting **retail e-commerce apps** and **Point of Sale systems**.
-This was made to the replace the existing .NET API as this was rather bulky and slow, we managed to cut down the size of the binary from 100MB to just **5MB** at comparable performance.
-I worked on writing the core functionality for the integrations into the **tax**, **item** and **promotions** layer and also the core integrations for the **e-commerce websites** and **Point-Of-Sale** Platform.
-I also wrote a **CI/CD pipeline** that would help with testing and also help in publishing the microservice to GCP.

-Along with the api, we worked on a sample e-commerce website written in **Next.js**on incorporating API into the frontend.
-To help with development, I also made a **bash script** with 12 different presets to help in development, building, running and deployment to Google Cloud Platform.
+During this internship with the Retail Innovation - Edge Team, I contributed to the **GoKart Selling Service**, a lightweight **Fiber Web Server** API in Golang.
+This service supported cart creation, management, and selling functionalities.

+Key achievements include:
+- Integrating the API with **NCR BSP Catalog API** and **BSP Site API** for item and location retrieval.
+- Enhancing the cart system to handle calculations for taxes, promotions, and returns, enabling seamless integration with **e-commerce apps** and **Point-of-Sale systems**.
+- Reducing binary size from 100MB to **5MB** without compromising performance.
+- Designing a **CI/CD pipeline** for testing and GCP deployment.
+- Building a sample **Next.js e-commerce website** to demonstrate API integration, supported by a custom **bash script** to automate development and deployment tasks.

 ## Notitia
-*Software Developer (November 2021 - Present)*
+*Software Developer (November 2021 - December 2022)*

-I am working in a start up at Georgia Tech in building a MVP.
-I worked on developing a **Full-Stack Website** and working on fine tuning an NLP model for more accurate results.
-I worked on a machine learning pipeline that uses **UMAP** to map the relevant word embeddings of pieces of text onto a 2D graph, **FAISS** to effieciently cluster these texts and an **LDA model** on these clusters to find accurate topics for these.
-In the frontend, I worked on optimizing WordCloud of test using **ReactFlow**.
+At Notitia, a Georgia Tech startup, I contributed to building an MVP that combined full-stack web development with machine learning.

+Key achievements include:
+- Developing a **machine learning pipeline** using **UMAP** for embedding visualization, **FAISS** for efficient text clustering, and an **LDA model** for topic extraction.
+- Optimizing front-end **WordCloud** visualizations using **ReactFlow**.
+- Delivering a polished product that integrated complex NLP workflows into a user-friendly interface.